Research

 Software Reliability

 The key to the success of all software is its reliability.
-This project is developing models and open source software tools that will allow software engineers to automatically apply software reliability models to help organizations ensure that software applications they develop can operate free of failures.
+This project is developing models and open source software tools that will allow software engineers to automatically apply software reliability models to help organizations ensure that software applications they develop operate free of failures and security violations.

 For more information click here.